 Friday

 Travel day.
-We'll meet early evening at the campground in St. Rose du Nord, located on the north shore of the Saguenay River.
-Once everyone has arrived, we'll walk to the nearby restaurant/cafe for some authentic Quebec food, maybe a blueberry beer, and entertainment.
-This will be our starting point for the trip.
+We'll meet up this evening at a wonderful Inn in the heart of the small village of St. Rose du Nord, located on the north shore of the Saguenay River.
+Once everyone has arrived and settled in, we'll walk to the nearby restaurant/cafe for some authentic Quebec food, maybe a blueberry beer, and entertainment.
+This is a great opportunity to see first-hand our launching spot for the start of our journey down the river and discuss the plan for the following day.

-We begin our five and a half day journey down the Saguenay river through the fjord, averaging 8-10 miles a day.
+We begin our six and a half day journey down the Saguenay river through the fjord, averaging 8-10 miles a day.
 We'll enjoy breathtaking views each day, keep our eyes peeled for seals snoozing along the river's edge, and of course, the Beluga whales as we get closer to Arctic waters of the St. Lawrence seaway.
-Each night we'll stay at one of the Provincial Park's established campsite as we make our way down the Fjord and end in the old trading village of Tadoussac around noon on our final day.
-Once we've landed, we'll run the shuttle back up to the put-in to pick up our vehicles, load up the kayaks and head north along the St. Lawrence for approximately 12 miles for our final night of the trip.
-We'll stay at a campground located on the St. Lawrence, in the heart of whale country.
-After setting up camp, getting a much- awaited hot shower and clean clothes, we'll head to a nearby restaurant for a local meal.
-(B, L, D, as noted on itinerary)
+Each night we'll stay at one of the Provincial Park's established campsite as we make our way down the Fjord and end in the old trading village of Tadoussac early afternoon on our final day.
+Once we've landed, we'll run the shuttle back up to the put-in to pick up vehicles left there, drive back down to Tadoussac to load boats and check into our cozy hotel just up the road.
+A hot shower awaits as well as a delicious local meal at a nearby restaurant to wrap up the trip.
+(All camping meals are included - meals eaten out are the responsibility of each person)